IDEP-network/IDEP-Docs/docs/Litepaper.md

 Uptake is IDEP’s one-stop NFT native module.
 Uptake will allow creators to quickly mint any form of NFT.
 The Uptake interface will come in 2 flavors.
 First, there is an elegant UI/UX for everyday use.
 Second, a more extensible SDK version will be deployed allowing developers to create intricate versions of NFTs ready to natively integrate into their games and dapps.
-Uptake allows users to take advantage of an extremely extremely descriptive NFT2.0 standard.
+Uptake allows users to take advantage of an extremely descriptive NFT2.0 standard.
 With the implementation of an extensive keystore value (with the ability to reference off-chain and on-chain files in the NFT2.0 standard) Uptake allows users to construct and hybridize various versions of physical and digital NFT’s.
 Once the minting is complete, the owner is then able to completely customize his or her tokens.
 The customizability of tokens means that creators are free to decide